Incursingmyhead/ML_Project_Iris_dataset_example/README.md

 #### The machine learning algorithm:

-This project used the Linear Discriminant Analysis as the machine learning Algorithm method.
-The reason that I choosed LDA but not Logistic Regression Algorithm is:
+This project used the Quadratic Discriminant Analysis as the machine learning Algorithm method.
+The reason that I choosed QDA but not Logistic Regression Algorithm is:

-LDA is better than Logistic regression:
+QDA is better than Logistic regression:

 **1. when we have a small dataset.**